-- Daylight Saving Time (DST) BEGINS on Sunday, March 14, 2021 at 2 am.
-We are in DST from the second Sunday in March until the first Sunday in November, 8 months out of the year.
+- Colorado is in Daylight Saving Time (DST) from the second Sunday in March until the first Sunday in November, eight months out of the year.

 - Arizona (except for the Navajo Nation) doesn't observe DST, so Colorado is only in the same time zone as Arizona between November and March.
 They always stay in Mountain Standard Time.
 (Hawaii also does not observe DST.)